ddella/Docker-OpenSSL/README.md

 >openssl                  3.0.7             544147acb910   14 minutes ago   18MB
 >```
 ### Cleanup
 Exit the running container you started in step 3 and delete the temporary Docker image.
+If you forget to exit the running container, you will reveive the follwoing error message:
+>Error response from daemon: conflict: unable to remove repository reference "tempo:3.0.7" (must force) - container 0c76afe2763e is using its referenced image 1c9fc5f9d9f6

 Use this command to delete image:
 ```shell